AlexFullmoon/thinkpad-x1-yoga-5-hack/docs/Input.md

 - Wait for devs to release fixed version.
 Good luck with that.
 - Compile VoodooI2CHID from source.
 See short guide below.

-Pen support in VoodooI2C is limited — no pressure detection. (frankly, it's amazing it works so well).
-You might want to try third-party driver [Touch-Base UPDD](https://www.touch-base.com/).
-It is better but bloody expensive, so you might want to google for some other solution.
+Pen support in VoodooI2C is also limited — no pressure detection. no system integration (e.g. handwriting input like in Windows), essentially a mouse.
+Frankly, it's amazing it works so well for unsupported hardware.

+You might want to try third-party driver [Touch-Base UPDD](https://www.touch-base.com/), it is reported to work on X1Y3, and is supposedly more functional.
+Unfortunately it did not detect supported devices on my X1Y5, and is quite expensive, anyway.

 ### Building VoodooI2CHID